How to protect your furry friend from the cold this winter?

 Dog clothes: fashion and protection

--Cotton sweaters or hoodies: ideal for indoors.
+- Cotton sweaters or sweatshirts: ideal for indoors.

--Waterproof or wool coats: perfect for walks.
+- Waterproof or wool coats: perfect for walks.

--Thermal vests or fleece-lined: for small breeds or those with little hair.
+- Thermal vests or fleece-lined: for small breeds or those with little hair.

--Booties or non-slip socks: protect paws from cold and slippery surfaces.
+- Booties or non-slip socks: protect paws from cold and slippery surfaces.

 An extra care for winter: supplements that help your furry friend

 When temperatures drop, our furry friends need an extra boost to stay strong, active, and with shiny coats.
+Besides coats, blankets, and cuddles, some natural supplements from KUNKAY can be great allies during the cold.

 Dermakun Balm